 It does not mean that everything will be done right.
 We experience our share of mistakes.
 But because of a stated standard and reason for that standard, we cannot hide our mistakes.
 They are flushed out in the open for correction and in some cases for forgiveness.
 Nor is it a standard that can be used as a simplistic reason for our financial success.
 It cannot be applied like some mathematical formula.
 It does, however, provide a foundation and a reference point for action.
-It is a living set of principles that allows us to confront the difficulties and failures that are all part of running a business with the assurance that our common starting point never changes.
+It is a living set of principles that allows us to confront the difficulties and failures that are all part of life with the assurance that the starting point never changes and provides for us a reason and hope above it all.

 In a diverse and pluralistic society, some may question whether our first objective belongs as part of a public company's purpose statement.
 But regardless of where you are with respect to this objective, the principle that can be embraced by all is where it leads us and that is the dignity, worth and potential of every person.
-For us this is fundamental to understanding the purpose of the firm.
+For us this is fundamental to the understanding of the purpose of a successful business firm.